Qiang (historical people): Tangut and Western Xia

-Yuan

-During the Yuan dynasty, the term Qiang was replaced by Fan (Bod), and the people of the western plateaus were called "Western Bod".
-The two terms were used interchangeably until the Qing dynasty when Qiang came to refer to those living upstream of the Min River.
+Decline and descendants

+Since the emergence of the Tibetans in the 7th century, the Chinese used the terms "Qiang" and the Tibetan autonym of "Bod" interchangeably to refer to the people of the western plateaus, even after the collapse of the Tibetan Empire in 842 CE.
+The Qiang were rarely mentioned during the Yuan dynasty (1271–1368 CE).
+The ruling Mongols were more familiar with the Tibetans in their language and used the term "Western Bod" (西蕃) instead, which was later picked up and applied by the Ming dynasty (1368–1644 CE).
+The interchangeability of the two labels continued for some time, but by the Qing dynasty (1644–1912 CE), the usage of Qiang had shrunk to only refer to those living upstream of the Min River in Sichuan.

+The people of the upper Min River valley commonly identify themselves as Rma and were influenced by the Han and Tibetans, but did not appear to have a coherent culture among their communities as late as the early 20th century.
+In the late 1950s, as part of the Chinese government's ethnic recognition project, the self-identifying Rma people were officially assigned the ethnic label of "Qiangzu" (羌族), leading to the creation of the modern Qiang people.
+Today, the descendants of the ancient Qiang peoples are widely distributed among the Han Chinese, Tibetans, modern Qiang, Yi, Nakhi, Bai, Lisu, Pumi and many other ethnic groups in southwestern China.

 Language

 A problematic case is the “Qiang,” which as Wang Mingke has established, is an old Chinese term along the western borderlands for people in the middle, neither Chinese nor Tibetan, neither exclusively agricultural nor purely pastoral, and likely referring to a variety of successive frontier populations.
 Communities and individuals were not firmly identified with the modern nationality Qiang, by others as well as themselves, until the People’s Republic.
-Today they are concentrated in Maozhou and Wenchuan and parts of Lixian and Heishui, plus a few in the southernmost part of Songpan.
+Today, they are concentrated in Maozhou and Wenchuan and parts of Lixian and Heishui, plus a few in the southernmost part of Songpan.
 They speak a variety of non-Tibetan dialects in two main forms, Northern and Southern Qiang, but some speak only Chinese.